We are ready to embark on the biggest programme for reducing overflows in the world

 These combined sewers were built many decades before modern rates of population growth and climate change were understood, which means that there is often now more sewage and rainwater going into these systems than first envisaged.

-CSO stands for Combined Storm Overflow, which is an outlet from the public sewer that is designed to spill excess rainwater and sewage into the environment if sewers become inundated with rainwater.
+Storm Overflows are an outlet from the public sewer that is designed to spill excess rainwater and sewage into the environment if sewers become inundated with rainwater.
 They do this to prevent the combined mixture flooding back up into homes.

 Plans for Urgent Change

-This summer, we will release a National Overflows Plan that updates the public on the actions industry intends to take.
-Companies have confirmed that they are ready to back the plan with investment worth £10bn - a more intensive investment than any country has ever attempted on overflows, and triple the current rate.
+In early 2024, we will release a National Overflows Plan that updates the public on the actions industry intends to take.
+Companies have confirmed that they are ready to back the plan with investment worth more than £10bn - a more intensive investment than any country has ever attempted on overflows, and triple the current rate.
 The Plan will include:

 - Increasing the capacity of sewage treatment works, allowing them to treat higher volumes of rainfall and sewage;